shiki-tak/finschia-sdk/docs/migrations/chain-upgrade-guide-044.md

 # Chain Upgrade Guide to v0.44

-This document provides guidelines for a chain upgrade from v0.42 to v0.44 and an example of the upgrade process using `simapp`. {synopsis}
+This document provides guidelines for a chain upgrade from v0.42 to v0.44 and an example of the upgrade process using `l2app`. {synopsis}

 ::: tip
 You must upgrade to Stargate v0.42 before upgrading to v0.44.
 If you have not done so, please see [Chain Upgrade Guide to v0.42](/v0.42/migrations/chain-upgrade-guide-040.html).
 Please note, v0.43 was discontinued shortly after being released and all chains should upgrade directly to v0.44 from v0.42.